m0-foundation/documentation/docs/protocol/src/src/interfaces/IMinterGateway.sol/interface.IMinterGateway.md

 ### cancelMint

-Cancels minting request for selected minter by validator
+Cancels minting request for selected minter by the validator

 ```solidity